orange-cloudfoundry/elpaaso/docs/user_guide/index.md

 # El PaaSo overview

-## definition of El PaaSo
+## Goal

 The goal of El PaaSo is to ease the build-to-run transition, by automating the application deployment in the different phases of a given app release (development, acceptance testing, pre-production or production environment).

-Users specify the architecture for the application, which the system uses as template for reproductibly instanciating the application multiple times.
+Users specify the architecture for the application, which the system uses as template for reproductibly instanciating the application multiple times and driving updates/rollbacks.

 In summary, elpaaso users focus on: